 By being generous without expectation, you will develop a tremendous local network and become someone people value and respect.

 "Try not to become a man of success.
 Rather become a man of value."

 – Albert Einstein

 Taking inspiration from the man who developed the theory of relativity, you can only really sell yourself by becoming someone of value.
 What are you passionate about?
 What makes your eyes sparkle with curiosity?
 What valuable things can you share with the world?

-You can only really become successful, interesting and someone people want to do business with if you apply yourself and develop your own skills and experience.
+You can only really become successful, exciting and someone people want to do business with if you apply yourself and develop your skills and experience.
 Devour books, read up on things you're not sure about, go to museums, ask questions, be curious.

 And then you'll be selling yourself at these networking events, without saying anything about your business.
 This is about you.
 Don't focus on work and what you've got to sell; concentrate on becoming an interesting, valuable person that people enjoy chatting to.
-Believe me, you'll have them eating out of the palm of your hand.
+You'll have them eating out of the palm of your hand.